 This unit focuses on the examination of the Earth as a set of four interacting systems: the atmosphere, biosphere, hydrosphere and lithosphere.
 From a systems' perspective, it explores the physical requirements for life and considers the effects of natural and human-induced changes in ecosystems.
 Investigations are conducted into the physical environment, the function of local ecosystems and the interactions that occur in and between ecological components over different timescales.

-in and between ecological components over different timescales Consideration of the biotic and abiotic components of local ecosystems can be monitored and measured.
+Consideration of the biotic and abiotic components of local ecosystems can be monitored and measured.